VISITING SCHOLAR PROGRAM

 2012 Beth Genné (University of Michigan)

 San Francisco Ballet’s Scholar-in-Residence program is designed to encourage scholarship that examines San Francisco Ballet’s history, repertory, and artists.
 This program provides one scholar or advanced student per year a monetary grant and access to San Francisco Ballet’s archives, rehearsals, and performances, as necessitated by the recipient’s project, for the purpose of research leading to a publishable book or article.

-Proposals that address the company’s legacy of new works or that examine choreographers currently associated with the company will be given preference, although other topics will be considered.
-Applicants should be prepared to work in the SF Ballet archives at the Museum of Performance and Design and in the SF Ballet studios in San Francisco, CA. If applicants desire access to rehearsals or performances, they will need to be flexible with regard to the company’s schedule and availability.
+Applicants should be prepared to work in the SF Ballet archives at the Museum of Performance and Design and in the SF Ballet studios in San Francisco, CA. If applicants desire access to rehearsals or performances, they will need to be flexible with regard to the Company’s schedule and availability.

 Carrie Gaiser Casey